mallowigi/EditorGroups/README.md

 - A group might have a **root directory**: `@group.root .*`.
 If unspecified, the root directory of the project will be used.
 - A group must have a **title**.
 It will be displayed in the _Group Switcher_.
 - A group must have a **path pattern** for the related files: `@group.related .*/*.svg`
     - A path is relative to the root
     - It can contain absolute and relative paths
     - It must be a regex
     - You can use macros like `MODULE`, `PROJECT` to reference respectively the current module or the project root
-  - It does not support globs yet
+    - You can also use `globs`, e.g. something like `src/**/*.kt` (experimental!)
 - A group can have both a **color** and **fgcolor** to give them a custom background and foreground color:
     - `@group.color #FF0096`
     - `@group.fgcolor #FFFFFF`
     - You can preview the color directly in the file
     - You can enter a hex color in the forms: #123, #123456 or #12345600
     - You can also use a color from a predefined list of colors by invoking the autocompletion
 - A group can be **disabled**: `@group.disable`

 Please note that this is a very naive implementation of a custom language.
 It does not have any error checking or validation, so be careful